Kepas-Beleglorn/EDXD/README.md

                        the directory where the binary resides
 ```

-On first run you should start the "Journal Historian" to process all of your available journal files.
+On first run, after you set the path to your journal files in the configuration, you should start the "Journal Historian" to process all of your available journal files.
+Same goes for major updates of EDXD, as newer versions process more data from the journals.

 ### NixOs and Nix package manager